khassanmahmud/react-typescript/documentation/README.md

 # What I have done?

 Ok, so I was focused on first user story, where I fetched all of the launches data for the ploting map.
 But unfortunately I did not able to render the map because it requires Google map API key.
+I was kind of stuck because of the map API key.
 And I really dont know how to render google map without API key.

 ## If I had time.